Richard-M-Sullivan/matchTacToe/README_V2_CURRENT.md

 so we know which move to add or take beads away from.
 Then in the event that we won, we go through the list and either punish every box, or we reward every box.
-When we punish/reward the boxes we remove them from the list until it is empty so another game an be started.
+When we punish/reward the boxes we remove them from the list until it is empty so another game can be started.

 Note that for training the ai, you will have to create another instance of the ai manager because it is meant to be a single player.
 If you try to use only